Philip Snow Gang: Montessori schooling

-Founding TIES and Forming GATE
+Academia

-Gang met Robert Muller, then Assistant Secretary of the UN, in 1984.
+In 1984, Gang met Robert Muller, then Assistant Secretary of the United Nations.
 Muller had previously released the "World Core Curriculum", and Gang noticed many similarities to Maria Montessori's cosmic education.
 Muller collaborated with Gang to initiate the Global Alliance for Transforming Education, which was released in 1990.
 This initiative was set into motion with the 1990 publication of "The Chicago Statement on Education".

+In the late 1980s Gang took part in the Global Thinking Project.
+As a citizen diplomat, he traveled to Russia and was in dialogue with teachers, principals and directors of the Soviet Academy.
+Most significant was the Siberian lecture on ecology where he presented Our Planet Our Home.

-In 1990, Gang is named Executive Director of the newly formed GATE (Global Alliance for Transforming Education), an initiative started with Ron Miller and Edward Clark, and strongly influenced Miller.
+In 1990, Gang was appointed as the executive director of the newly formed Global Alliance for Transforming Education (GATE), an initiative co-founded with Ron Miller and Edward Clark, and strongly influenced Miller.
 GATE also released "Education 2000: A Holistic Perspective" in 1991, which offered ten principles of holistic education.
 He presented these concepts to audiences throughout Europe, Asia, North and South America, and Oceania.